khathepham/markdown-resume/source/resume.md

 <location> .devClub, University of Manitoba, Winnipeg, Man., Canada

 - Successfully engaged with industry sponsors, securing funding and the club hackathon, .devHacks, that catered to over 300 students, showcasing strong negotiation and relationship-building skills.
-- Orchestrated a comprehensive workshop on API development and emerging technologies, including Flask, drawing over 100 upper-year students.
+- Hosted a comprehensive workshop on API development and emerging technologies, including Flask, drawing over 100 upper-year students.
 This initiative not only bolstered their technical knowledge but also significantly increased participation in the subsequent Battlesnake tournament.
 <!-- - Leveraged strategic planning and community outreach to enhance the club's visibility and provide members with invaluable learning and networking opportunities, furthering the club's mission to support student development in software engineering. -->

 ### Customs Broker <time> June 2022 – May 2023 </time>